 Like many of the region’s big-brand properties – such as Hyatt Regency Coolum and Novotel Twin Waters – Quay West Resort and Spa Noosa has high expectations for 2010 on the MICE market in particular, as the segment continues to come back with a vengeance.

-“The domestic leisure market will generate the strongest demand, however we are confident that conference demand will grow significantly and will represent 30% of demand within a 12 month timeline.
+“The domestic leisure market will generate the strongest demand, however we are confident that conference demand will grow significantly and will represent 30 per cent of demand within a 12 month timeline.

 “This expectation is supported by the initial enquiries which are in line or marginally ahead of expectation,” he said.

-Noosa’s popularity with Sydneysiders and Melbournians for short breaks is also a significant factor that has contributed to Brown’s confidence.
+Noosa’s popularity for short breaks, team building escapes and mini-conferences is also a significant factor that has contributed to Brown’s confidence.

 “The general demand for Noosa has stood up very well over the last 12 months which pays tribute to the reputation that the area has generated over many years as a year round destination for the predominantly domestic market,” he said.